sftcd/cs2014/assignments/assignment3/README.md

 See [assignment2](../assignment2/README.html).

-If you clone the course repo then this code is in ```$REPO/assignments/assignment3``` and contains a Makefile that assumes that you built mbed tls as instructed below ```$REPO/assignments/assignment2``` - if you used some other directoery structure you'll need to figure out what to change.
+If you clone the course repo and this file is in ```$REPO/assignments/assignment3``` then that directory contains a Makefile you can use.
+That Makefile assumes that you already built mbed TLS for assignment 2 and that the mbed TLS header files and library are below ```$REPO/assignments/assignment2``` - if you used some other directory structure you'll need to figure out what to change.

 ## "CS2014 COIN" Specification